Chart Color Schemes

 Gowrie Junction's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

 Mortality rates and health conditions align with national benchmarks.
 Common health conditions are seen across both young and old age cohorts.
-Private health cover is present in approximately 52% of residents (~1,246 people), slightly higher than the average SA2 area.
+Private health cover is at approximately 52% of the total population (~1,278 people), leading the average SA2 area.
 The most common medical conditions are asthma (8.7%) and arthritis (7.7%).
-A total of 71.1% of residents report no medical ailments, compared to 67.6% in Rest of Qld.
-Working-age residents have a higher prevalence of chronic health conditions.
-Residents aged 65 and over comprise 12.9% of the population (307 people), lower than the 20.4% in Rest of Qld.
-Health outcomes among seniors are strong, ranking nationally even higher than the general population.
+71.1% of residents declare themselves completely clear of medical ailments, compared to 67.6% across Regional Qld.
+Working-age residents show above average prevalence of chronic health conditions.
+13.9% of residents are aged 65 and over (339 people), lower than the 20.4% in Regional Qld.
+Health outcomes among seniors rank higher than the general population nationally.

 Frequently Asked Questions - Health